sh123/esp32_loraprs/README.md

 It is possible to use modem **in client mode** with other generic Linux ax25/aprs tools, such as `xastir`, use next procedure to set it up:
 - AX25 howto: http://tldp.org/HOWTO/AX25-HOWTO/
 - Install required tools: ```sudo apt-get install ax25-tools ax25-apps xastir bluez bluez-tools```
-- Run bluetoothctl and pair to the modem:
+- Run bluetoothctl and pair with the modem:
   ```
   # bluetoothctl
   [bluetooth]# agent on